 Sandy, Glenn and Alex.

-Whilst our cellar door is closed due to the Covid-19 crisis, don’t worry you can still order online here and for purchases of 6 bottles or more we are offering free freight to anywhere in Australia; please use the coupon code “freeshipping”.
+Whilst our cellar door is operating on reduced hours due to the Covid-19 crisis, don’t worry you can still order online here and for purchases of 6 bottles or more we are offering free freight to anywhere in Australia; please use the coupon code “freeshipping”.

 We are very much a family run vineyard.
 The three of us (Sandy, Glenn and Alex) work full time across all aspects of the vineyard and cellar door with amazing help from my Dad, Alan, who is often seen slashing or even clearing tables in the cellar door.